EasyRPG/EV0002/README.md

    happens on Twitter.
 This uses the webserver provided by http_server.rb and relies on the Zapier service and Twitter api.

+ * plugins/discourse_webhooks.rb:

+   Uses webhooks to provide channel notifications, when a new topic is added on the forums.

+ * plugins/jenkins_failures.rb:

+   Uses the Jenkins API (pulled with a timer) to provide channel notifications about failed builds.

 [webchat]: https://kiwiirc.com/nextclient/#ircs://irc.libera.chat/#easyrpg?nick=rpgguest??
 [cinch]: https://github.com/cinchrb/cinch
 [ev0001]: https://github.com/EasyRPG/EV0001